surrealdb/surreal-sync/README.md

 1. Open the project in VS Code/Cursor
 2. Select "Reopen in Container" when prompted
 3. All services will start automatically

+## Roadmap

+- [ ] Add support for time zones assumed when converting local datetime and time from Neo4j